uguremirmustafa/express-graphql-jwt-auth/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** uguremirmustafa, prepokul-next, uguremirmustafa, uguremirmustafa@gmail.com, Prepokul, Blog and business website for a pre-school organisation.
+*** uguremirmustafa, express-graphql-jwt-auth, uguremirmustafa, uguremirmustafa@gmail.com, express-graphql-jwt-auth, Auth server created with GraphQL and Express using JWT.
 -->

 <!-- PROJECT SHIELDS -->